-Intel® FPGAs for Intelligent Vision
+Accelerating Intelligent Vision

-Cameras and other equipment used in machine vision perform a variety of different tasks, such as Image Signal Processing (ISP), video transport, format conversion, and analytics.
+Cameras and other equipment used in video surveillance and machine vision perform a variety of different tasks, such as Image Signal Processing (ISP), video transport, format conversion, compression, and analytics.
 Because of the frequent technology improvements to camera sensors, the trend to replace analog cameras with smart Internet Protocol cameras, and the advancement of artificial learning deep learning-based video analytics, FPGAs exceed many of the key requirements needed for vision-based systems:

 - High performance per watt.

 Combined with Intel® CPUs, FPGA-based accelerator solutions are now available for the architectural redesign of next-generation vision-based equipment.